castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

     is($janet->email, 'janet@bloggs.com', 'Janet has the correct email address');
     my $dan = $schema->resultset('User')->find({ username => 'dan' });
     ok($dan, 'Found Dan');
-    is($dan->password, 'sillypassword', "Got Dan's password right");
+    ok($dan->password->match('sillypassword'), "Got Dan's password right");

 Lookup the solution if you get stuck.

 ## Finding and changing a User's data later on

-We've entered several users into our database, now it would be useful to be able to find them again, and update their data.
+We've entered several users into our database, now it would be useful to be able to find them again, and log them in or update their data.
 If you've been paying close attention to the tests we've used to check your progress, you'll notice the `find` ResultSet method.

-`find` can be used to find a single database row, using either its primary key or a known unique key
+`find` can be used to find a single database row, using either its primary key or a known unique set of columns.
+These are both named in the **Result Class** using `set_primary_key` and `add_unique_constraint` respectively.
+By default `find` will try all the given columns against the primary and unique keys to find the best match, this will not work well if no key columns are present.

+To login, the user will give you their username and password data, to verify against a securely stored password, we need to first find the User object, then test against the password.

+Enough chatter, here's some code:

+    my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");
+    my $users_rs = $schema->resultset('User');

+    my $fred = $users_rs->find({ username => 'fred' }, { key => 'username_idx' });
+    if( $fred->password->match($password) ) {
+        print "Yup that's definitely Fred\n";
+    }

+We explcitly name the `username_idx` unique constraint to help `find` create the correct query.

 ## Create a Post entry for the user